This article was originally posted on Quants Portal.

 The Fama-French five-factor model which added two factors, profitability and investment, came about after evidence showed that the three-factor model was an inadequate model for expected returns because it’s three factors overlook a lot of the variation in average returns related to profitability and investment (Fama and French, 2015).

-The empirical tests of the five-factor model aim to explain average returns on portfolios formed to produce large spreads in Size, B/M, profitability and investment.
+The empirical tests of the Fama French models aim to explain average returns on portfolios formed to produce large spreads in Size, B/M, profitability and investment.

 - Firstly, the model is applied to portfolios formed on size, B/M, profitability and investment.
 The portfolio returns to be explained are from improved versions of the sorts that produce the factor.